Introduction

 likely when washing or sanitizing solutions are not thoroughly

-rinsed away and residuals become extremely concentrated as the water
+rinsed away and residues become extremely concentrated as the

-evaporates.
-Surfaces exposed to the chemicals, especially the cracks
+water evaporates.
+Surfaces exposed to the chemicals, especially the

-and crannies, should be thoroughly rinsed and dried.
-Not convinced,
+cracks and crannies, should be thoroughly rinsed and dried.
+Not

-look at how sodium metabisulfite turns normally tough, acetal
+convinced - look at how sodium metabisulfite turns normally tough,

-fittings into powder or how gentle dish washing detergent
+acetal fittings into powder or how gentle dish washing

-causes crazing and cracking of acrylic parts.
-And that soft-glass
+detergent causes crazing and cracking of acrylic parts.
+And that

-carboy, which cracked for no apparent reason - it is just as likely
+soft-glass carboy, which cracked for no apparent reason - it is just

-to have been weakened by detergent- or sanitizer-etched micro cracks
+as likely to have been weakened by detergent- or sanitizer-etched

 Compared to other materials (including glass), the